SenseTecnic/wotkit-docs/source/guides/organizations.rst

 Creating an Organization
 ------------------------

 When you create an organization, you are the owner of that organization.
+As owner, you can add members, and assign roles.